 - The credit report sites only provide access to the information found on the specific report of the credit reporting agency they’re partnered with.

 - Because they have secure access to your financial information, be aware that you will be pushed products like credit cards and loans tailored to appeal to you and your financial situation.

 Most of the free credit report sites provide a FICO score, which is used by many lenders to determine your creditworthiness.
 If you need to monitor your FICO score, consider signing up with myFICO, which also monitors identity theft.

 Be leery of companies that have “free credit report” or “free credit score” in the name.
 Only AnnualCreditReport.com is authorized to fill orders for your free annual credit reports.

-Other websites that claim to offer “free” services often come with strings attached, most of which are an initial free service that comes with a fee after the trial period.
+Other websites that claim to offer “free” services often come with strings attached — often an initial free service that comes with a fee after the trial period.
 If you’re being asked to provide any payment information upon signing up for a “free” service, make sure you investigate further.
-The two trial-based services I recommended earlier (Identity Guard® and IdentityForce) are very upfront about the trial periods and don’t attempt mislead customers with tricky wordplay.

-In addition to fees, know that AnnualCreditReport.com and the nationwide credit-reporting companies will not reach out to you to obtain personal information.
+In addition to fees, know that AnnualCreditReport.com and legitimate credit reporting companies will not reach out to you to obtain personal information.
 If you’re contacted by anyone claiming to be one of the three major credit-reporting agencies (Experian, Equifax, or TransUnion) or AnnualCreditReport.com, do not provide any of your personal information and make sure to contact the Federal Trade Commission at firstname.lastname@example.org.

 - Insurance companies to underwrite your insurance